 And yes, these possessive suffixes added to nouns are considered formal and, as you wrote, apart from some of the family members, they can also be used for body parts and in some fixed expressions.

 A couple things... the dog (the object) is singular in the question but is f. plural in the answer.
 I know Hebrew has these exceptions sometimes.
 Also, they've used the 'contraction' here for "their dog" in the answer, but I used the simpler "הכלב שׁלהם" which duo still marked as correct which was confusing.

 Good question.
 The masc. pronoun suffixes and the feminine pronoun suffixes differ a little from the suffixes to של in the feminine when the ת is added to the noun (in the construct).
 "Their" is שלהם, but "their [female] dog" is כלבתם, hence your confusion.
+(The English use the b-word without offense, but it's not done in the US.)
 This chart might help for starters: https://www.teachmehebrew.com/lesson-9.html

 I am confused, which is quite easy trying to study Hebrew!
 When I used the definite article with dad when translating "their dad .......". my answer was marked wrong but now when I omitted it before "cat " my answer was marked wrong and Duo stuck the article before "cat" - hence my confusion.
 Was there any logic to the two differences, please?